Garbage & Recycling

 - Saturday, May 27th: 8:00am-7:00pm

 - Bulk garbage drop-off is available to Torbay residents only.
 ID will be required at the entrance.

-- Touchless drop-off only — Residents are required to unload all items and place in the designated loader buckets themselves or with the assistance of another member of their household or extended bubble.
-Staff will not be permitted to assist due to COVID-19 safety precautions.
+- Touchless drop-off only — Residents are required to unload all items and place in the designated loader buckets.
+Town staff will be there to assist as required.

 Municipal Depot | 1 Pump House Road (Off Torbay By-pass)

 For more information contact Phil Vokey, Supervisor, Infrastructure and Public Works

 What can and cannot be dropped off?

 - View the full list of acceptable and unacceptable items here.